OpenCyphal/public_regulated_data_types/reg/drone/README.md

 As a quick primer, [read Wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture).
 For a more in-depth review, please read [The UAVCAN Guide](https://uavcan.org/guide).

-The concrete service definitions given in the `service` namespace are intended for service implementers in the first place.
+The concrete service definitions given in the `srv` namespace are intended for service implementers in the first place.
 If your objective is to depend on a service, then focus your attention on the other namespaces, because they provide a generalized view of common processes that is invariant to the means of their implementation.